Demographics of Punjab, India

 Punjab is home to 2.3% of India's population; with a density of 551 persons per km2.
 According to the provisional results of the 2011 national census, Punjab has a population of 27,743,338, making it the 16th most populated state in India.
 Of which male and female are 14,639,465 and 13,103,873 respectively.
 32% of Punjab's population consists of Dalits.
 In the state, the rate of population growth is 13.9% (2011), lower than national average.
 Out of total population, 37.5% people live in urban regions.
 The total figure of population living in urban areas is 10,399,146 of which 5,545,989 are males and while remaining 4,853,157 are females.
 The urban population in the last 10 years has increased by 37.5%.
 According to the 2011 Census of India, Punjab, India has a population of around 27.7 million.

+Population density

+The table below gives the population density (persons per square kilometre) of Punjab through the years.

+The table below shows the population density by district in Punjab, according to the 2011 census.

+Gender

+The table below shows the sex ratio of Punjab through the years.

+Fertility rate

+Family planning

+According to the National Family Health Survey 2020–21, the unmet need for family planning increased from 6.2% in 2015–16 to 9.9% in 2020–21.
+In the same time period, the unmet need for child spacing increased from 2.4 to 3.7 percent.

+Mortality

+Literacy rate

+According to the 2011 census, the literacy rate of Punjab was 75.84%.
+The male literacy was 80.44% and the female literacy was 70.72%.
+The median number of years of schooling completed in the state was 6.5 for females and 7.8 for males, as of 2011.

+District-wise

+Below is a combined table showing the total, rural, and urban literacy rates for each district of Punjab according to the 2011 Census of India.

+Religion

+The table below shows the literacy rate by religion in Punjab, according to 2001 census.

+Caste

+The table below gives the literacy rate of Scheduled castes by district, according to the 2011 census.

+Human Development Index

+The table below shows the district wise human development index of Punjab through the years.

 Caste population

-As of September 2020, the caste population data for each upper caste citizen in Punjab collected in Socio Economic and Caste Census 2011 has not been released to public by Government of India.
+As of September 2020, the caste population data foreach Forward caste citizen in Punjab collected in Socio Economic and Caste Census 2011 has not been released to public by Government of India.
 Scheduled Castes and Other Backward Classes form 63.2% of the total population of Punjab.

+Below is the list of districts according to the percentage of their SC population, according to 2011 census.